Categories

 Customers demand a safe and secure environment.
 This means providing protection from data theft, Identity protection, protection from account takeover fraud, and more.
 But, this is 1not a one-sided process.
 Both organizations and customers need to follow practices that keep them safe online.

 One of the best things that banks and other businesses can do is make sure that customers have all the necessary information to keep themselves secure.
-Not sharing passwords, OTPs, and using network networks are common online safety tips.
+Not sharing passwords, or OTPs, and using network networks are common online safety tips.

 Just by being vigilant, customers can protect their identities online.
 As for banks, they need to have thorough checklists and tests to make sure customers are who they claim to be.